קרן לזכרו של ג'רלד קרומר:

 - A summer camp for Israeli and Palestinian children was organized in the summer of 2015 by the Roots project which brings Israelis and Palestinians together with monthly meetings between Israeli and Palestinian families, a women's group, engagement with local leaders and cultural exchanges.
 The summer camp was run by the Alternative Center in the Galilee, based on its extensive experience working with Jewish and Arab children.

-- This year, the Cromer Fund has decided to award the prize to Shoval, an organization which promotes tolerance towards the LGBT community in the National Religious sector.
+- On 2016, the Cromer Fund has decided to award the prize to Shoval, an organization which promotes tolerance towards the LGBT community in the National Religious sector.
 Shoval is operated by members of the gay religious community and reaches out to religious schools, yeshivas and ulpanas, meets with the educational staff and presents the personal and individual stories of members of the Orthodox LGBT community.
 For many of the educators, it is the first time they are meeting a gay person.
 Shoval's project coordinator operates a network of 70 volunteers who participate in these meetings to share their struggle with their sexual orientation and to raise awareness in the religious community that there is another side to the gay community and that it is possible to combine a religious and gay lifestyle.
 The volunteers have an advantage in reaching the religious community, because they come from the community itself and are familiar with the community's language and culture.
 Shoval is now also reaching out to Haredi schools and has recently begun cooperating with the Ministry of Education.
 In the 2015-16 school year, Shoval is now meeting with directly with students and also with participants in pre-army mechina programs.

 SHARED SOCIETY ACTIVISM POOL